 - Consider factors that affect trust like asking for feedback, informing about errors, and providing confidentiality and customization

-HMI systems must assure passengers that the autonomous vehicle is completely in charge of the situation and is aware of the surroundings.
+HMI autonomous vehicle systems must assure passengers that the autonomous vehicle is completely in charge of the situation and is aware of the surroundings.
 How should this look in practice?
 First, the system should be able to communicate with traffic participants.
 Then, the task for an HMI designer is to inform the user according to the principles mentioned earlier but avoid data overload, since it also reduces trust.

 HMI system design should increase human awareness and minimize uncertainty surrounding automation

 At each stage of human machine interface system design, we stress the importance of driver awareness.
 The road is not a place for surprises.
 Throughout the entire trip, the driver should know about the vehicle’s capabilities, receive timely warnings, and be able to monitor the road situation if vehicle or road conditions require it.
 A human machine interface is an effective mediator in all of these tasks.

 Depending on the driving automation level, an HMI design in an autonomous vehicle should let the user monitor, recognize, and control the car to different extents.
 Providing clear and well-timed signals to inform a driver that the vehicle might need human interaction is a firm foundation for safe autonomous driving.
 Moreover, future cars should rationally interpret human responses.
 This includes ignoring human directions if the system identifies them as hazardous.